skip to content

 Awards

-• Dick Camplin Education Trust: Awarded £3000 for exceptional undergraduate achievement and £1500 for overcoming educational barriers to gain a place at university.
+Scholarship, Dick Camplin Education Trust, July 2015.
+Awarded £1500 for overcoming educational barriers and securing a place at university.

 Job Title: